antchristou/Melody-Harmonization/README.md

 [[midi note 1, duration in 16th notes 1], [midi note 2, duration in 16th notes 2]...]'

 The --daw flag should only be set when the program is deployed from within the matching Max for Live plugin.
 It communicates to the model that the outputs need to comform to what the Live API expects.
+When the --daw flag is set, the model can also accept two integers corresponding to the sampling temperature and k value for top-k sampling.

 If the provided melody is invalid or not present, a default melody is loaded and used.
 An example of a valid input is: